rrvt/WixApp/README.md

 ## Updates

+### Update 4/20/21

+Library changes only.

+### Update 2/20/21

+Noticed, found and fixed a small memory leak.

+### Update 2/19/21

+Well I tend to move code around and this program would choke every time that I wanted to make a new installer.
+So When the file is read each path is checked.
+If the path is not available then the user is asked to provide the correct path to the specific file.
+This should help.

+### Update 2/15/21

+The backup file date was dependent on the wrong year parameter which unfortunately worked during 2020 because it was using the century, not the year (Ugh!!!).
+Also the library has been update for other applications and this version is to be sure everything still works.

 ### Update 9/10/20

 Library improvement project.
 Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
 It turned out I was defining this RcdPtr class many times worrying about exactly how it should be defined.
 So I turned it into a template, which of course then